Prabha-Rocks/VOICE_MINUTES/README.md

 # VOICE_MINUTES
 🚀 Voice-to-Text Meeting Minutes Generator: An end-to-end pipeline that converts meeting audio into clean transcripts and concise summaries using AWS (S3, Lambda, Transcribe) and NLP (TextRank).
 View ,download reports via a Flask dashboard.
 Fast, accurate, and fully automated meeting documentation!

-# 🎤 Voice-to-Text Meeting Minutes Generator 📝

-> **An end-to-end Python + AWS-based project that automatically converts meeting audio into clean transcripts and concise summaries, all accessible via a user-friendly dashboard.**

 ---

 ## 🔰 Project Overview